nicolasplantier/Find-generic-model-tetrapod/README.md

 - .dat files need to be converted into .pts files before opening with CloudCompare
 - It is not necessary to open .csv files

+The final model can be found directly inside the current repository in the `final_model.las` file.
 Here is an image of the final generic model obtained from a total of 55 instances of tetrapods :

 ![Screenshot](final_model.png)